Ubi Dwyer

-Bill 'Ubi' Dwyer or William Ubique Dwyer (21 January 1933 – 13 October 2001) was an anarchist activist in New Zealand, Australia, England and his native Ireland and is best known as the originator and principal organiser of the Windsor Free Festival.
+William Ubique Dwyer (21 January 1933 – 13 October 2001), known as Ubi Dwyer, was an Irish anarchist active in New Zealand, Australia, England and Ireland best known as the originator and principal organiser of the Windsor Free Festival.

-Early Activism
+Early activism

 Bill Dwyer was educated at Newbridge College in County Kildare.
 In the mid-1950s, he moved to New Zealand from Ireland.
 Whilst there he was introduced to anarchism by an English expat and became very active in politics.
 He lived in New Zealand from the mid-1950s to 1966, where he was involved in a series of legendary events.
 Dwyer organised no-confidence motions in the leadership of the Wellington Watersiders Union and the Victoria University Students Union.
 He was convicted for calling the Queen a bludger whilst speaking in Auckland in 1966.

 Dwyer moved to Sydney in 1966, selling cheap LSD ("acid") to finance anarchist activities.
 He became an exponent of psychedelic anarchism, believing acid to be a liberating substance.
 He engaged in soapbox oratory in the Sydney Domain and published a pamphlet that outlined his particular style of heterodox anarchism.
 He was sent to prison in 1968 for selling LSD, and the Australian government deported him to Ireland in 1969.

 Dwyer was said to have been asked by John Lennon to help set up a commune on an island, which may have been related to the Island Commune that Dwyer ran on Merrion Road in Dublin in 1970.
 Between 1970 and 1972, a commune, organised by a friend, Sid Rawle, was established on Dorinish Island outside Westport, County Mayo, an island then owned by Lennon.

 In London Dwyer worked as a civil servant in the Stationery Office at Holborn.
 He was involved with the Freedom Press news group and its associated Anarchy magazine, particularly the "Acid Issue", and organised an "Acid Symposium" at Conway Hall in 1971.